This means that you will now graduate with a Te Pūkenga qualification. Read more

-In this course, you’ll cover the fundamentals of sustainable aquaculture systems, hatchery management, and fish farming.
+This course will cover the fundamentals of sustainable aquaculture systems, hatchery management, and fish farming.

-As a graduate you will be prepared to undertake further study, leading to a range of exciting jobs at aquaculture farms, on boats, or in scientific research organisations.
+As a graduate, you will be prepared to undertake further study, leading to a range of exciting jobs at aquaculture farms, on boats, or in scientific research organisations.